rcsgrv/EclipseSoftwareHelpDesk/README.md

 ## Continuous Integration / Continuous Delivery (CI/CD)

-- Continuous Integration: Every push or pull request to main triggers GitHub Actions.
-This builds the application and runs tests using Pytest, with coverage reports generated in XML format.
+- Continuous Integration: Every push to main triggers GitHub Actions.
+This builds the application and executes tests, with test coverage reports generated in XML format.
-- Continuous Delivery: Upon successful tests, the pipeline automatically deploys the Dockerised application to Render.
+- Continuous Delivery: If the Build and Test step is successful, the pipeline automatically deploys the Dockerised application to Render.